Call 020 8979 9684

 Mortgage quote

 Once you have worked out what mortgage you can afford, you will be considering your mortgage lending options and the products available to you.
 As part of that process, your broker or your lender will provide you with a mortgage quote.
-This is currently known as a Key Features Illustration or KFI.
-Due to the Mortgage Credit Directive, the standard format will be reverting to the European Standardised Information sheet (ESIS) between 2016 and 2018.
+This is currently known as a Key Features Illustration (KFI).
+Due to the Mortgage Credit Directive, the standard format will be reverting to the European Standardised Information Sheet (ESIS) between 2016 and 2018.

 Video – mortgage quotes explanation